-During the third quarter of the current consolidated fiscal year (April 1, 2025 to December 31, 2025), the Japanese economy showed a gradual recovery in consumer trends due to improvements in the income environment caused by factors such as rising employment conditions and wages.
-However, the business environment remains uncertain due to factors such as a slowdown in consumer confidence caused by continued price increases and heightened geopolitical risks.
+In the current consolidated fiscal year (April 1, 2025 to March 31, 2026), while consumer spending is showing a gradual recovery trend due to improvements in income conditions such as employment and wage increases, the business environment remains uncertain due to factors such as a slowdown in consumer spending caused by continued price increases and rising geopolitical risks.

 In this environment, our group has been working on a high-value-added product strategy and improving brand value in order to promote the emotional experience of food both in Japan and overseas.
 In addition, we are working to increase the satisfaction of store employees, develop and retain human resources, and are working on new management reforms to achieve sustainable business growth, based on "spiritual capital management" that creates a cycle of employee happiness and customer excitement.

-In addition, other operating income was 2,441 million yen due to the recording of insurance payments related to store closure compensation (due to the COVID-19 pandemic) at an overseas subsidiary, as well as gains on lease cancellations due to store closures.
-Meanwhile, other operating expenses were 1,825 million yen due to the recording of a loss on the sale of shares in an overseas subsidiary.
-As a result, operating profit (Note 2) reached 16,268 million yen (up 41.0% year on year), the highest ever for the third quarter of the consolidated cumulative period, and profit attributable to owners of the parent increased to 8,654 million yen (up 44.8% year on year).
+In addition, other operating income amounted to 2.94 million yen, due to the recording of insurance payments related to compensation for store closures at overseas subsidiaries (due to the COVID-19 pandemic), as well as gains from lease terminations due to store closures.
+On the other hand, impairment losses amounted to 11.408 million yen, mainly due to impairment of unprofitable stores and goodwill in the overseas business segment, and other operating expenses amounted to 2.414 million yen, due to the recording of losses on the sale of shares, etc. As a result, operating profit (Note 2) was 10.578 million yen (up 21.9% year-on-year), and net profit attributable to owners of the parent company was 2.311 million yen (up 23.3% year-on-year), showing an increase in profits.

 (Note 1) Business profit: Sales revenue - Cost of sales - Selling, general and administrative expenses